 Categories

 meta

-Pacifism is defined by Google as the belief that any violence, including war, is unjustifiable under any circumstances, and that all disputes should be settled by peaceful means.
+Pacifism is the belief that violence is unjustifiable under any circumstances, and that all disputes should be settled by peaceful means.

+Categories